elaheh-dastan/elaheh-dastan.pdf/README.md

 ## Build Yourself

 1. [Texlive](https://tug.org/texlive/) or any other tex distributions.
-   Also you can use [my dotfiles](https://github.com/1995parham/dotfiles) to install texlive.
+   Also you can use [1995parham's dotfiles](https://github.com/1995parham/dotfiles) to install texlive.

 ```sh
 ./start.sh texlive